 How Employee Engagement is Fueling Company Growth

-According to Gallup’s State of the Global Workplace report, only 13% of employees worldwide are engaged in their jobs- meaning that they are committed their time, talent and energy for company’s growth.
-The study reveals that just 65% of U.S. employees are disengaged at work.
+According to Gallup’s State of the Global Workplace report, only 13% of employees worldwide are engaged in their jobs- they are committed their time, talent and energy for the company growth.
+The study reveals that 65% of U.S. employees are disengaged at work.
 Additionally, the survey reveals that companies with more engaged employees are far more profitable.

 Effective employee engagement is super important because it boosts employee morale and helps them to acquire more knowledge, competence, and skills.